Adding and managing Products in your Magento Store

 Now, let’s get back to adding a product.
 We already discussed the attribute set option there.
 Now, let us see what the various product types listed there means.

-d) Virtual Product – A virtual product, as the name implies, is not a product that can be shipped.
+A virtual product, as the name implies, is a product that can’t be shipped.
 It would instead be a service that is available for purchase.
 For example, someone requires a security auditing of their website.
-It is not something that can be shipped.
+Simply something you won’t ship.
 The security auditing service is available at a fixed rate, the customers purchase it, and the service vendors contacts them to provide the service.

 So coming back to our section of Adding Products, let us know see what options to choose.
 In our example, we are adding shirt as our product.
 We created an attribute set specifically for shirts, and we are going to provide various colours and sizes of shirts, hence it is a configurable product.
 So select the appropriate options and click on ‘Continue’.

 The next page lists the attributes which are configurable, and I choose shirtsize and color from it.